Introduction

 A healthy balance of vitamins and minerals is essential for healing after giving birth and keeping the body’s processes running, like the immune system, which protects both mom and baby.

-Nursing mothers need to get specific vitamins because they help make milk and keep both the mother and the kid healthy.
+Nursing mothers need specific vitamins because they help make milk and keep both the mother and the child healthy.
 Here is a list of the most essential vitamins and how they help with nursing.

 Vitamin A: The Vision Vitamin